Where Was The Largest Algae Bloom Ever Recorded?

 Lake Okeechobee

 Algae blooms are a regular phenomenon in Lake O during summer months.
-The blooms are fueled by nutrient pollution coming from domestic, industrial, and agricultural wastes, and are aggravated by climate change and poor water management decisions.
+The blooms are fueled by nutrient pollution coming from domestic, industrial, and agricultural wastes, and are aggravated by climate change.
 In May 2016, a massive bloom covered 33 square miles (85 square km) of the lake.
 This bloom persisted for a long time, degrading the water quality all the way to the Atlantic Ocean.

 How are we dealing with algae problems?